 Note 1.
-Description of Business
+Description of Business (As Restated)

-Eledon Pharmaceuticals, Inc. (formerly Novus Therapeutics, Inc.) is a clinical stage biopharmaceutical company focused on developing life-changing, targeted medicines for persons living with an autoimmune disease, requiring an organ or cell-based transplant, or living with amyotrophic lateral sclerosis ("ALS").
-Unless otherwise indicated, references to the terms "Eledon," "our," "us," "we", or the "Company" refer to Eledon Pharmaceuticals, Inc. and its wholly owned subsidiaries, on a consolidated basis.
+Eledon Pharmaceuticals, Inc. is a clinical stage biotechnology company using its immunology expertise in targeting the CD40 Ligand ("CD40L" or "CD154") pathway to develop therapies to protect transplanted organs and prevent rejection, and to treat amyotrophic lateral sclerosis ("ALS").
+The Company's lead compound in development is tegoprubart, an IgG1, anti-CD40L antibody with high affinity for the CD40 Ligand, a well-validated biological target that we believe has broad therapeutic potential.
+Unless otherwise indicated, references to the terms "Eledon," "our," "us," "we," or the "Company" refer to Eledon Pharmaceuticals, Inc. and its wholly owned subsidiaries, on a consolidated basis.